The best marketing doesn’t feel like marketing. – Tom Fishburne.

 Here are a couple of methods that can help you set your marketing budget:

-- Fixed budget.
+Fixed budget.
 Sometimes small businesses have to plan within their means and opt for a fixed amount that they can afford.
 But this method requires a detailed marketing strategy.
 It’s crucial to determine what kind of campaign is the most effective for your business, as well as what you want to achieve with your marketing efforts – bring in more traffic, increase sales, or grow your social media following.
-If you’re not sure about how much money to allocate, talk to your fellow entrepreneurs, or spy on your competitors, but make sure that you’re in the same league both in terms of revenue and size.
+If you’re not sure about how much money to allocate, talk to your fellow business owners, or spy on your competitors, but make sure that you’re in the same league both in terms of revenue and size.

 Allocating Across Different Marketing Channels

-Digital marketing is on the rise, that’s for sure, but this doesn’t mean that you should abandon traditional methods completely.
+Digital marketing is on the rise, that’s for sure, but this doesn’t mean that you should abandon traditional advertising methods completely.

 You need to find out what works for your business and split the budget accordingly.

 While the average company is expected to dedicate 42% of its overall budget to digital marketing, some industries can still greatly benefit from direct mail, TV commercials, billboards, and similar old-school methods.
+Marketing investments should be spread across channels that deliver the best results for your specific business needs.

 It’s best to combine several strategies and channels but make sure to identify what your target audience prefers.